Informational

 Every website has a limited amount of resources, and search engines like Google have a limited "crawl budget"---the amount of time and resources they'll spend crawling your site.

-If your site has a lot of pages, but some need to be more important, robots.txt helps block those pages from being crawled.
+If your site has a lot of pages, but some are more important, robots.txt helps guide the crawler to focus on the important ones and block other low priority pages from being crawled.

 For example, SaaS companies often have outdated product pages that no longer provide much value.
 By blocking these pages from being crawled, you free up the crawl budget for more important pages, like the ones showcasing your current features.